AFRICA REGIONAL PROGRAMME

 Who Should Enroll?

-International Relations students, Diplomats, government officials, foreign service officers, international organization representative
+International Relations students, Diplomats, government officials, foreign service officers, international organization representatives

 Learning Outcomes: